phoenixframework/phoenix/bonus_guides/G_static_assets.md

 - Instead of manually copying third-party libraries into `web/static/vendor` we can [use Bower to download and install them](https://github.com/brunch/brunch-guide/blob/master/content/en/chapter05-using-third-party-registries.md).

-Should we want one of these, please read  [Brunch documentation](https://github.com/brunch/brunch/tree/master/docs).
+Should we want one of these, please read [the Brunch documentation](https://github.com/brunch/brunch/tree/master/docs).

 #### Phoenix Without Brunch